dandaman2/CS4341-ConnectN/README.md

 Blake Dobay, Dan Duff, Andrew Levy

 Introduction:
-	The goal of this project is to create an AI agent for the game connect N. Connect N is a more generalized version of the game connect 4 where each player places a tile in a column; stacking on the earlier pieces.
+-The goal of this project is to create an AI agent for the game connect N. Connect N is a more generalized version of the game connect 4 where each player places a tile in a column; stacking on the earlier pieces.
 A player wins when they stack 4 pieces in vertical or diagonal configurations.
 The AI uses alpha beta pruning and is limited to fifteen seconds per turn.

 Agent Heuristics:
-	Our groups A.I. agent has multiple heuristics that assist it.
-One of the simplest heuristics is to check whether or not the AI is one turn away from winning.
-This heuristic ensures that the AI wins when it can instead of playing extra moves that does not win it the game.
-To do this the program loops through each of the next board states and if any of them result in an AI win then it returns the move.
-The code for this heuristic is shown below.
+	Our Connect-N A.I. utilizes heuristics which

 	Another heuristic that was added to the AI is named defensiveness.
 Defensiveness is a weight that leads the AI to play more 	defensive mover instead of being more aggressive.
 This weight can be adjusted before it is used in evaluating a move (as shown in the code below).

 As seen in the code above the defensiveness weight is multiplied by the score of the move.